blueflyingpanda/flytwo/README.md

 # flytwo
-Flyone client to get cheapest flights
+Flyone client to get the cheapest flights